Levonorgestrel (Generic Levonelle)

 -

-Some women experience side effects after taking Levonorgestrel.
+Some patients experience side effects after taking levonorgestrel.
 These are usually mild, and not everyone gets them.

 Levonorgestrel can affect your period (menstrual) cycle.
 This means the next date you ovulate may be earlier or later than usual.